AI Agent Index

 Pros

-• Grounded in Westlaw -- research outputs cite authoritative primary sources rather than open-web content
+• Grounded in Westlaw proprietary content: research outputs cite authoritative primary sources with editorial enhancements rather than open-web content, providing the citation reliability that legal work demands and that no competitor without proprietary legal databases can match.

-• Deep Research agentic capability handles multi-step research workflows that previously required hours of attorney time
+• Deep Research agentic capability creates research plans, executes queries iteratively across Westlaw, and delivers comprehensive reports with transparent reasoning chains, handling multi-step legal research workflows that previously required hours of attorney time.

 Limitations